ptrckqn/shadibeshai-website/src/pages/publications.md

 journal:
   title: Publications - Peer-Reviewed Journal Articles
   data:
+    - title: " Saghar Chahar Mahali, Shadi Beshai & Whitney L. Wolfe (2020): The associations of dispositional mindfulness, self-compassion, and reappraisal with symptoms of depression and anxiety among a sample of Indigenous students in Canada, Journal of American College Health, DOI:
+        10.1080/07448481.2020.1711764"
+      file: /uploads/chahar-mahali-et-al.-2020-ach.pdf
     - title: Beshai, S., Hammond, B. K., & Bjornson, S. E. (2019).
 Dispositional Mindfulness is Associated with Heart Rate Reactivity and Recovery in Response to a Lab Stressor.
 Stress and Health.